sefk/sefk.github.io/src/stories/about.md

 I wrote my first computer program when I was twelve years old on an Apple //e.
 It was a simple [robots game][] handwritten 6502 assembly.
 It took all summer to write.
 That's when I caught the programming bug and I've still got it.
-Still it's a fun day when I get to write some code.
+Still it's a good day when I get to write some code.

   [robots game]: http://en.wikipedia.org/wiki/Robots_%28BSD_game%29